 '''

 class avocado.core.output.MemStreamHandler(stream=None)

+'''

+'''

 Bases: logging.StreamHandler

+'''

 Handler that stores all records in self.log (shared in all instances)

 Initialize the handler.

 If stream is not specified, sys.stderr is used.

+'''

 emit (record)

+'''

 Emit a record.

 If a formatter is specified, it is used to format the record.
-The record is then written to the stream with a

-trailing newline.
-If exception information is present, it is formatted using traceback.print_exception and

-appended to the stream.
-If the stream has an 'encoding' attribute, it is used to determine how to do the

-output to the stream.
+The record is then written to the stream with a trailing newline.
+If exception information is present, it is formatted using traceback.print_exception and appended to the stream.
+If the stream has an 'encoding' attribute, it is used to determine how to do the output to the stream.

+'''

 flush()

 This is in-mem object, it does not require flushing

 log = []

 class avocado.core.output.Paginator

 Bases: object

 Paginator that uses less to display contents on the terminal.

 Contains cleanup handling for when user presses 'q' (to quit less).

 close()

 flush()

 write (msg)

 class avocado.core.output.ProgressStreamHandler(stream=None)

 Bases: logging.StreamHandler

 Handler class that allows users to skip new lines on each emission.

 Initialize the handler.

 If stream is not specified, sys.stderr is used.

 emit (record)

 Emit a record.

 If a formatter is specified, it is used to format the record.
 The record is then written to the stream with a

 trailing newline.
-If exception information is present, it is formatted using traceback.print_exception and
+If exception information is present, it is formatted using traceback.print exception and

 appended to the stream.
 If the stream has an 'encoding' attribute, it is used to determine how to do the

 output to the stream.

 avocado.core.output.STD_OUTPUT = <avocado.core.output.StdOutput object>

 Allows modifying the sys.stdout/sys.stderr

 class avocado.core.output.StdOutput

 Bases: object

 Class to modify sys.stdout/sys.stderr

 close()

 Enable original sys.stdout/sys.stderr and cleanup

 configured

 Determines if a configuration of any sort has been performed

-'''

-'''

 enable outputs()

 Enable sys.stdout/sys.stderr (either with 2 streams or with paginator)

-enable_paginator()
+enable paginator()

 Enable paginator

-enable stderr()
+enable_stderr()

 Enable sys.stderr and disable sys.stdout

-fake outputs()
+fake_outputs()

 Replace sys.stdout/sys.stderr with in-memory-objects

 print_records()

 Prints all stored messages as they occurred into streams they were produced for.

 records = []

 List of records of stored output when stdout/stderr is disabled

+'''

+'''

 avocado.core.output.TERM_SUPPORT = <avocado.core.output.TermSupport object>

 Transparently handles colored terminal, when one is used

 class avocado.core.output.TermSupport

 Bases: object

-COLOR_BLUE = '\x1b[94m']
+COLOR BLUE = ' \times 1b[94m']

-COLOR_DARKGREY = '\x1b[90m'
+COLOR DARKGREY = '\x1b[90m'

 COLOR\GREEN = '\x1b[92m'

-COLOR RED = ' \times 1b[91m']
+COLOR_RED = '\x1b[91m']

 COLOR\YELLOW = '\x1b[93m'

-CONTROL\END = ' x1b[0m']
+CONTROL\END = '\x1b[0m'

-ESCAPE\CODES = ['\x1b[94m', '\x1b[92m', '\x1b[93m', '\x1b[91m', '\x1b[90m',

 Class to help applications to colorize their outputs for terminals.

 This will probe the current terminal and colorize output only if the stdout is in a tty or the terminal type is

 recognized.

 MOVE_BACK = '\x1b[1D'

 MOVE\FORWARD = '\x1b[1C'

 disable()

 Disable colors from the strings output by this class.

 error str()

 Print a error string (red colored).

 If the output does not support colors, just return the original string.

-fail_header_str(msg)
+fail header str(msg)

 Print a fail header string (red colored).

 If the output does not support colors, just return the original string.

-fail str()
+fail_str()

 Print a fail string (red colored).

 If the output does not support colors, just return the original string.

+header str(msg)

+Print a header string (blue colored).

+If the output does not support colors, just return the original string.

+healthy_str(msg)

+Print a healthy string (green colored).

+If the output does not support colors, just return the original string.

+interrupt_str()

+Print an interrupt string (red colored).

+If the output does not support colors, just return the original string.

+partial_str(msg)

+Print a string that denotes partial progress (yellow colored).

 '''